-Kelly Friedlander is a Partner and Co-Founder of Community Bridges Consulting Group.
+Kelly Friedlander is the Owner & Principal Consultant of Community Bridges Consulting Group.
 Kelly consults primarily on stakeholder engagement, advocacy, and developing innovative solutions to meet systems changes.
 Kelly also oversees the business development and outreach at Community Bridges.

 A results-oriented, creative, and dedicated intellectual and developmental disability professional, Kelly has 10+ years of progressive responsibility in advocacy, policy analysis, and program development/administration.
 She excels at facilitating outreach and cross-agency collaboration that empower people with developmental disabilities and family members to be advocates and leaders.
 A strategic problem-solver, she has the ability to work across all levels of an organization and uncover ways to become more person-centered, reduce unnecessary staff activity and expense, and produce better outcomes for the organization and individuals served.
 Kelly has a proven track record supporting people with intellectual and developmental disabilities to live valued lives of their own design.